mucommander/mucommander/res/conf/readme.txt

 License
 -------

-muCommander Ant Tools are released under the terms of the GNU Lesser General Public License.
+The muCommander Configuration API is released under the terms of the GNU Lesser General Public License.
 Please refer to the 'license.txt' file bundled with this package.